Javascript is not enabled.

 The rules also upped reporting requirements for nursing homes to publicly disclose Medicaid spending on pay for direct care workers (nursing or therapy staff) and support staff (drivers or maintenance personnel).

-Nursing homes will still need to meet the facility assessment requirements as well as the Medicare spending disclosures.
+Nursing homes will still need to meet the facility assessment requirements, as well as the Medicaid spending disclosures.

-The policy shift comes at a time when more and more Americans are serving as caregivers, while an aging population in the U.S. threatens an already overburdened health care system that struggles to keep up with the needs of older households.
+The policy shift also comes at a time when more and more Americans serve as caregivers, while aging population in the U.S. threatens an already overburdened health care system that struggles to keep up with the needs of older households.

 And if you’re concerned about a loved one’s care, your state’s long-term care ombudsman may be able to help.
 Find more information here.